 - and 1000 to 1 000 000 16S copies per organism per aliquot (staggered mock community).

 - The second one is a pool of 4 marine bacteria that was sequenced 10 times independently during 2 years.
 Data are available here .
 This toy community is composed of Porphyrobacter sanguineus (2%), Bhargavaea cecembensis (34%), Pseudoalteromonas (53%) and Erythrobacter aquimaris (12%).
+The raw data from each of the 10 sequenced samples were submitted to the Sequence Read Archive (SRA) of the NCBI, under Project ID SRP113288 .
 16S rRNA copy number was determined by qPCR using a Realplex Mastercycler (Eppendorf, Montesson, France); assays were carried out in triplicate for each sample using 96-well real-time PCR plates (Eppendorf).
 The qPCR was performed in 25µL containing 12.5µL Master Mix (Invitrogen, Eugen, USA), using primers BAC3388 and BAC805R (250nM of each primer), the TaqMan probe BAC516F (100nM) and DNA template ranging from 10 ng to 100 ng as previously described.
 The real-time PCR thermocycling was set as follows: 95°C for 20 sec. and 40 cycles at 95°C for 15 sec. and 60°C for 1 min.
 A negative control without DNA template was subjected to the same procedure to exclude any possible contamination.
 One standard curve was generated for each assay by using 10-fold dilutions of pEX-A plasmids (Eurofins MWG Operon) containing the targeted gene sequence.
 Three different dilutions of each sample were amplified and the initial concentrations were calculated from reactions displaying no PCR inhibition.

 - The third one is another mock communities of 67 species (see Caporaso et al. 2011 and Bokulich et al. 2013 for details).
 This real dataset consists of three experiments where that synthetic community (mock 6 (862 199 R1 reads), 7 (294 922 R1 reads) and 8 (327 268 R1 reads)) made of 67 species with even distribution was sequenced three times independently.
 Mock 6, 7 and 8 are biological replicates of the mock community and the three samples for Mock 6 to 8 are technical replicates of each Mock.
 These mocks were used in Bokulich et al. 2013 and Bokulich et al. 2015.
 They were initially sequenced in GAIIX (single end 100 bp) then re-sequenced in Hiseq (2 x 101 bp, therefore not overlapping for V4). these data are available here: mock 6 mock 7 mock 8

 The mock community composition is available here.
-V3V4 region of this mock was amplified with primers use for simulated data, sequenced with Illumina MiSeq protocole and analysed with FROGS, UPARSE, QIIME and MOTHUR.
+V3V4 region of this mock was amplified with primers used for simulated data, sequenced with Illumina MiSeq protocole and analysed with FROGS, UPARSE, QIIME and MOTHUR.